Lzgpom/integra-slate/source/includes/_requests.md

   <td>Currency</td>
   <td>Optional</td>
   <td>A</td>
   <td>Currency of the request.
-3 character ISO definition: EUR, USD, … In case no currency is provided, the local currency is used.</td>
+3 character ISO definition: EUR, USD, among others In case no currency is provided, the local currency is used.</td>
   </tr>
   <tr>
   <td>AmountTotal</td>